Perkedel/After-Church/Documents/Misc/ydkj-last-barre.md

 Joel: (Sponsor) And oh, we got sponsor!
 This Incorrect Lootbox is brought to you by..

-Zoblatos: 5 Second Smartphone.
-The smartphone that last only 5 second upon activation setup. **And then explode**.
+~~Zoblatos: 5 Second Smartphone.
+The smartphone that last only 5 second upon activation setup. **And then explode**.~~

+Zoblatos: 5 Second Tool.
+Tools that last only 5 second, and then no longer work.

-Joel: (held giggle enough)...
+Joel: (held giggle enough as it's more than just that)...
 Find the Incorrect answer associated with our sponsor & get big cash.
 Keep your eyes peeled, this only found in regular questions.

 Joel: Right, let's begin.